 What is Sponsorship?

-Sponsorship is a tool of CoDA and other 12 Step programs in which a Sponsor and a Sponsee – someone seeking the guidance of someone who has or is currently working the 12 Steps and 12 Traditions, use the program literature, workbooks, and other CoDA approved resources, to work the CoDA Program.
+Sponsorship is a tool of CoDA and other 12 Step programs in which a Sponsor and a Sponsee – someone seeking the guidance of someone who is currently working the 12 Steps and 12 Traditions, using CoDA program literature, workbooks, and other CoDA approved resources, to work the CoDA Program.

 Why Sponsor or be Sponsored?

 Being a sponsor - or being sponsored - is one of the greatest gifts you can give yourself in recovery.
-Co-Dependents Anonymous is a 12 Step program of recovery from codepedence and similar to other 12 Step Programs, a sponsee is someone who seeks guidance in working the 12 Steps, known as the sponsor.
+Co-Dependents Anonymous is a 12 Step program of recovery from codepedence and similar to other 12 Step Programs.
+A sponsee is someone who seeks guidance in working the 12 Steps.

 Sponsorship provides a safe space to experience giving loving, caring support within a structured CoDA framework.
 Being a Sponsor or sponsee will help you with an improved understanding and application of the 12 Steps and 12 Traditions in your life.

 Attend CoDA meetings as much as possible.
 Be aware of slippery excuses that can postpone you approaching others who have or currently are working the 12 Step Program.
 Avoid waiting for the right moment, the next mini-conference, or feeling "too uncomfortable."

 Recovery through Sponsorship is possible for those who seek the guidance and input from a sponsor.
 Orient your listening to other people’s sharing at meetings towards those who continually bring up working the steps with a sponsor, how their life continues to improve, and whose disposition and temperament you admire.